Things to Do

 If you are travelling from Great Britain directly to Northern Ireland, and remaining there for the duration of your visit, Brexit should not affect your travel plans.

 If you are an EU resident travelling to Northern Ireland, or between Northern Ireland and the Republic of Ireland, there may be some changes that affect your travel plans.
 We’ve provided answers to the most common travel questions below, to help you have a safe and comfortable trip.
-For the most up-to-date information on visiting Northern Ireland after Brexit visit Gov.uk.
+For the most up-to-date information on visiting Northern Ireland, see Gov.uk.

-How will the following be affected from 1st January 2021 and what will I need to do?
+How might the following be affected and what do I need to do?

 To jump directly to your query, click on one of the links below.